Conformal growth rates and spectral geometry on distributional limits of graphs: Quadratic conformal growth and recurrence

 The next two theorems essentially follow from prior work.
-We refer the reader to \cite{Lee17c} for simpler proofs in a unified setting and the exact statements appearing here.
-Note that for the special case of planar graphs, an alternate geometric proof of the next result appears in \cite{Lee17b}.
+Note that for the special case of planar graphs, an alternate proof of the next result based on circle packings appears in \cite{Lee17b}.
+It has the advantage that it extends suitably to graphs that are sphere-packed in any Euclidean space.

 \begin{theorem}[Uniform gQCG for $H$-minor-free graphs \cite{KLPT09}] For every fixed graph $H$, the family of finite graphs excluding $H$ as a minor has uniform gQCG.
 In particular, if $H=K_h$ for some $h \geq 2$, then every such graph is $(\kappa,R)$-quadratic for all $R \geq 1$, where $\kappa \leq O(h^2 \log h)$. \end{theorem}